dsseng/generator-node-next/docs/guides/eslint.md

 # Customize ESLint config
 ::: warning
-ESLint is only available for JS projects. <!-- TODO: add TSLint guide -->
+ESLint is only available for JS projects.
+For TS projects, look at [TSLint guide](tslint.md).
 :::
 In JS project you will have `.eslintrc` and `.eslintignore` files.
 You can enable/disable rules, use plugins and do many other things using `.eslintrc` file.
 If you want ESLint not to lint some files or directories, add them to `.eslintignore` file.

 ## Add plugin (Prettier)